 - Inventory auditing: Run periodic reviews of inventory records and alert management of any discrepancies or process lapses.

-- Inventory control: Optimize inventory levels and reduce instances of overstocking and understocking.
+- Inventory control: Optimise inventory levels and reduce instances of overstocking and understocking.

-- Product categorization: Monitor inventory based on product attributes such as weight, height, lot, batch, date, and serial number.
+- Product categorisation: Monitor inventory based on product attributes such as weight, height, lot, batch, date, and serial number.

 - Purchase order management: Create, review, and modify paperless purchase orders from suppliers.

-- Reporting/analytics: Summarize and analyze inventory performance.
-Some advanced platforms offer real-time data capturing and data visualization tools.
+- Reporting/analytics: Summarise and analyse inventory performance.
+Some advanced platforms offer real-time data capturing and data visualisation tools.